soxueren/atsd/api/network/property.md

 When a property record is inserted into the database, it overwrites an existing record with the same composite primary key: **entity+type[+key]**.

-Use reserved `$entity_tags` type to insert entity tags with property command.
+Use reserved `$entity_tags` type to insert/update entity tags with this property command.

 * Entity name, property type, key names, and tag names are case-insensitive and are converted to lower case when stored.
 * Key values and tag values are case-sensitive and are stored as submitted.